Included in course fees for 1 person are, where appropriate:

 Lucy and David Lake 017687 72277

-You need to provide up to date evidence of:
+For either case respectively, you need to provide appropriate and up to date Evidence:

-- You receiving a State Benefit for YOURSELF (copy of letter, statement etc.) or, if you are aged between 18 and 25:
+- If you are receiving a State Benefit for YOURSELF (copy of letter, statement etc.)

 - Stair lift on main stairs up to Hall Bedrooms